-- d) Other Society committee and task force volunteer members and any others holding leadership or volunteer member positions in the Society: - May participate in scientific research, including service as an investigator on a grant, clinical trial, or clinical trial steering committee. - May hold position(s) in other professional societies or relevant organizations.
-Such commitments to external activities should not adversely impact, or appear to impact, his or her capacity to meet their responsibility to the Society, which should be their primary focus. - May hold editorial positions. - May individually receive salaries, consulting fees, honorarium for advisory boards, royalties or any other form of compensation that cumulatively does not exceeds \$50,000 on an annual basis.
+- d) Other Society committee and task force chairs and any others holding leadership in the Society: - May participate in scientific research, including service as an investigator on a grant or clinical trial, and/or as a member of a clinical trial steering committee or data safety monitoring board. - May hold position(s) in other professional societies or relevant organizations.
+Such commitments to external activities should not adversely impact, or appear to impact, his or her capacity to meet their responsibility to the Society, which should be their primary focus. - May hold editorial positions. - May receive royalties from book chapters, online books or patents that cumulatively does not exceed \$50,000 on an annual basis - May individually receive salaries, consulting fees, honorarium for advisory boards, or royalties that cumulatively does not exceeds \$50,000 on an annual basis.